Best Camping Tables of 2025

 Weight & Portability

-We chose the Helinox One Table as our Best Lightweight pick for a reason — weight matters when bringing a portable table with you on a hiking trip!
+We chose the Helinox Table One as our Best Lightweight pick for a reason — weight matters when bringing a portable table with you on a hiking trip!
 We made sure to include several different weight options with our camping table picks, from lighter weight tables like the Nemo Moonlander and the Rock Cloud Portable to heftier tables for car camping like the REI Camp Prep or the GoPlus Camp Sink Table.
 Keep in mind what each table weighs as you “weigh” your decision — you wouldn’t want to pack an 18-pound table for a hiking trip, but a 1.4-pound table might not cut it for car camping at a windy campsite.

 The Nemo Lander side table (above and upside down) has adjustable dual length legs so you can set it up to be a low table or a higher table.
 It’s on top of the GCI Outdoor Slim Cook station, which only has one height.